Overview of DIY Air Filter Maintenance

 In addition to removing them from the air, air filters prevent contaminants such as pollen and mold from building up in a home’s air ducts.
 These things can trigger allergies, asthma and other health issues.
 Air filters require regular maintenance to be effective.
 They must be changed out frequently to ensure that the contaminants they have trapped do not escape into the air.
 Regularly replacing air filters has an additional benefit when it comes to energy usage.

-A clogged air filter causes the HVAC system to work harder to pull air though it, which causes the system to use more electricity and places stress on its moving parts.
+A clogged air filter causes the HVAC system to work harder to pull air through it, which causes the system to use more electricity and places stress on its moving parts.
 Replacing old air filters with new ones eliminates those problems thus reducing electricity consumption and the cost of HVAC maintenance.

 Choosing an Air Filter

 Air filter replacement is one area of HVAC maintenance that the homeowner can do themselves in most cases, no special training needed.
 However, they will need to know what kind of air filter to get.
 The MERV rating of an air filter is an indication of its ability to remove pollutants; it relates mainly to the size of the air filter’s pores.
 An air filter can have a MERV rating of anywhere between one and 16.
-Cheaper air filters made with woven fibreglass are typically rated between one and four, air filters made with pleated fabric that offer more surface area and smaller pores may be rated up to 16.
+Cheaper air filters made with woven fiberglass are typically rated between one and four, air filters made with pleated fabric that offer more surface area and smaller pores may be rated up to 16.
 Smaller pores allow an air filter to trap particles that would go through a filter with a lower MERV rating.